 The financial statements are prepared under IFRS.
-There is a decrease in IFRS profit of €113m from €149m in 2018 to €36m in 2019.
-This is mainly due to the impact of lower GBP interest rates on the guarantees of the UK unit-linked business, the sale of a run-off portfolio of business, foreign exchange movements and increased restructuring costs.
-This was partially offset by business growth.
+Profit has increased from €36m in 2019 to €166m in 2020.
+This is mainly due to lower expenses, the impact of GBP interest rate movements of the guarantees on the UK unit-linked business, foreign exchange movements and the UK group business growth and lower claims.